-A group of Yamabushi mountain priests from Kumano (waki, waki-tsure) are traveling to Hiraizumi in the Ōshu province.
-As they pass through in Sano in Kōzuke (Takasaki City in Gunma prefecture), they meet a Young Man and a Young Woman (shite and tsure in the first act) collecting donations for the construction of a bridge.
+A group of Yamabushi mountain priests from Kumano are traveling to Hiraizumi in the Ōshu province.
+As they pass through Sano in Kōzuke (Takasaki City in Gunma prefecture), they meet a Man and a Woman collecting donations for the construction of a bridge.

-The two convince the Yamabushi to make a donation.
-The priests ask about the poem “letting go of the Floating Bridge of Sano on the Eastern path…” in the Man’yōshū, and the two tell a love story with a tragic ending related to Funabashi, the “Floating Bridge”.
+The two convince the priests to make a donation.
+A priest asks about a poem from the Man’yōshū anthology: “On the Eastward Road, the bridge of boats at Sano has been severed now,” and the two tell tragic a love story related to Funabashi, the “Floating Bridge” of Sano.

-Two lovers who lived on the opposite sides of a river used to meet crossing the floating bridge of boats every night.
-However, their parents, who disapproved of their relationship, removed the boards that formed the bridge.
-Unaware, the lovers tried to cross the bridge one more time but fell in the river and died.
+The story has it that, long time ago, two lovers who lived on the opposite sides of a river used to meet every night, crossing a bridge of boats.
+However, their parents disapproved of their relationship.
+One day, the parents removed the boards that covered the boats.
+Unaware that the bridge had been severed, the lovers tried to cross the bridge one more time but fell in the river and died.

-The Man and the Woman reveal to be the ghosts of the protagonists of this sad story.
-Asking the Yamabushi to pray for their salvation, they disappear.
+The Man and the Woman reveal to be the ghosts of the lovers.
+After asking the priests to pray for their salvation, they disappear.

-A Villager (ai-kyōgen) appears and retells the story of the two lovers, explains Man’yōshū poem quoted earlier, then he urges the Yamabushi to dedicate a prayer to the couple.
+A Villager appears and retells the story of the two lovers, explains the poem mentioned earlier, then he urges the priests to dedicate a prayer to the couple.

-Night has fallen.
-As the Yamabushi begin a memorial service, the Ghost of the Man and the Ghost of the Woman appear.
-The Man explains how, since his death, he has been suffering for not being able to reach enlightenment.
+Night falls.
+As the priests begin a memorial service, the Ghost of the Man and the Ghost of the Woman appear.
+The Man explains how since his death he has been suffering underwater, unable to reach enlightenment.

-The Man re-enacts how he fell into the river and his sufferings in hell.
-Finally, thanks to the Yamabushi’s prayers, the Man and the Woman can be released from their attachment.
+Later, the man re-enacts how he fell into the river, and his sufferings in hell.
+Finally, thanks to the priests’ prayers, the Man and the Woman can be released from their attachment.

-“Funabashi” is an early play belonging to the Dengaku performance tradition.
-Its author is anonymous, but the play was later revised by Zeami Motokiyo.
-It is thought that Zeami added the scene in which the lovers collect money for the construction of the bridge to the pre-existent plot, which was largely based on the quote from the Man’yōshū.
+Funabashi is an early play, belonging to the Dengaku performance tradition.
+Though the author is unknown, the play was later revised by Zeami Motokiyo.
+It is thought that Zeami added the scene in which the lovers collect money for the construction of the bridge to a pre-existent plot, which was largely based on the story quoted in the Man’yōshū anthology.

-The title “Funabashi” refers to floating bridge made with boats connected with chains.
-In the first act of the play, the image of the “bridge” is associated with world of the Yamabushi, followers of an ascetic cult founded by the mythical figure of En-no-gyōja, and with the legend of the Goddess of Mt.
-Kazuraki (Hitokotonushi-no-mikoto), in which another bridge appears.
+The title of the play, Funabashi, refers to a floating bridge made with boats, connected with chains.
+In the first act of the play, the image of the “bridge” is associated with world of the Yamabushi mountain priests, followers of an ascetic cult founded by the mythical figure of En-no-gyōja, who ordered the Deity of Mt.
+Kazuraki to build a stone bridge.